Find Affordable College Courses

 Our 2023 rankings named University of Houston - Clear Lake the best value school in Texas for English language and literature students working on their bachelor’s degree.
 Located in the large suburb of Houston, UH Clear Lake is a public college with a moderately-sized student population.

-The average tuition and fees for an in-state undergraduate at UH Clear Lake are $7,698 a year.
+In-state tuition fees for undergraduate students at UH Clear Lake are $7,698 per year.

 UH Clear Lake excels when it comes to quality.
 It’s ranked in the top 15% of all schools on our Best English Language & Literature Bachelor’s Degree Schools in Texas list.